Update: Application available. See

 Please note, that if I talk about TCA here, I don't mean the strictly optical term, but the effect that is correctable with panotools plugin 'Radial Shift' which applies different correction parameters to the three channels of a RGB image.
 To distinguish from optical TCA I use the term 'cTCA' for correctable TCA here.

-1.2 How to distinguish from other aberrations
+1.2 How to distinguish from

 There are several applications that allow linear cTCA correction, for example photoshop CS raw converter.
 Unfortunately this type of correction is not sufficient for some lenses especially of the fisheye type.
 These lenses need a correction curve that allows different amounts of radial color channel shift in different distances from the center.
 This correction curve can be calculated from different linear correction values at different radiuses.